If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Water Needs: Moderately.

-Heartleaf philodendrons are toxic to cats and dogs, and they should be kept out of reach.
+Heartleaf philodendrons are toxic to cats and dogs.
+Hang them high out of reach.

 14. Selloum Philodendron